JeroenKools/gpfj/README.md

 #  Game Programming project 2012

-Developed by Jeroen Kools & Fedde Burgers, for the course [Game Programming](http://studiegids.uva.nl/web/uva/2011_2012/en/c/6697.html) taught by Frank Aldershoff at the University of Amsterdam.
+Developed by Jeroen Kools & Fedde Burgers, for the course Game Programming taught by Frank Aldershoff at the University of Amsterdam.

 ## Introduction
-This game is an open source implementation of the classical board game of Stratego (see [wikipedia](http://en.wikipedia.org/wiki/Stratego), [boardgamegeek](http://boardgamegeek.com/boardgame/1917/stratego)), with some gameplay changes and additions, such as configurable board size and optional rules like diagonal movement.
+This game is an open source implementation of the classic board game of Stratego (see [wikipedia](http://en.wikipedia.org/wiki/Stratego), [boardgamegeek](http://boardgamegeek.com/boardgame/1917/stratego)), with some gameplay changes and additions, such as configurable board size and optional rules like diagonal movement.
 Other differences from the traditional game, that might be added in the future, are fog of war (i.e. limited sight distance), new special units and multiplayer support.